Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 `WorldScaleSceneView` requires an [ARCore](https://github.com/google-ar/arcore-android-sdk) supported device that has installed Google Play Services for AR.
 An application must call [ArCoreApk.requestInstall](https://developers.google.com/ar/develop/java/enable-arcore#check_if_google_play_services_for_ar_is_installed) before using the `WorldScaleSceneView`.
 For an example, see how it is done in the micro app's [MainActivity](https://github.com/Esri/arcgis-maps-sdk-kotlin-toolkit/blob/main/microapps/ArWorldScaleApp/app/src/main/java/com/arcgismaps/toolkit/arworldscaleapp/MainActivity.kt).
 Note - the `WorldScaleSceneView` checks for availability of ARCore when it enters the composition.
 If ARCore is not supported by the device or not installed, the `WorldScaleSceneView` will fail to initialize with `WorldScaleSceneViewStatus.FailedToInitialize`.

-If using `WorldScaleTrackingMode.Geospatial()`, the developer must configure their app to use keyless or API key authentication with Google Cloud Console.
-More information on how to set this up is available [here](https://developers.google.com/ar/develop/authorization?platform=android).
+If using `WorldScaleTrackingMode.Geospatial`, the developer must configure their app to use keyless or API key [authentication with Google Cloud Console](https://developers.google.com/ar/develop/authorization?platform=android).

 `WorldScaleSceneView` deploys projection engine data to the device to correctly position the scene in the EGM96 vertical coordinate system.
 If the `TransformationCatalog.projectionEngineDirectory` is already set by the developer prior to the first time `WorldScaleSceneView` enters the composition, then this projection engine data will not be deployed.
 In this case, the developer should ensure that an EGM96 grid file is present in the projection engine directory in order for the scene to be placed correctly.